ggn/mediarecwarmer/README.md

 -l is optional, default false.
 -h help

-#Dependency : nodes version > 12.0
+#Dependency : nodes version > 12.0 (Find commands to install nodejs 12 in ubuntu in nodejs.sh)